lucasfurno/docs_en/real-time-events/index.md

 #### *Data Streaming*

-if you have contracted the [Data Streaming](https://www.azion.com/pt-br/docs/produtos/data-streaming/) product, this data source will display the event records of sending the data to your endpoints.
+If you have contracted the [Data Streaming](https://www.azion.com/pt-br/docs/produtos/data-streaming/) product, this data source will display the event records of sending the data to your endpoints.

 | Variable            | Description                                                 |
 | ------------------- | ----------------------------------------------------------- |